Spain–Tunisia relations: Economic relations

-In 2014 Spain was the seventh supplier, with a market share of 4.1%; and fifth customer, with a 3.5% share.
+In 2014, Spain was the seventh supplier, with a market share of 4.1%; and fifth customer, with a 3.5% share.
 With regard to the exchanges of Tunisia with the EU, it ranks fourth in relation to the other countries in both categories (Source: National Institute of Statistics of Tunisia).

 In 2014, Spanish exports to Tunisia were €911.7 million, with a slight increase of 0.7% compared to the previous year.
 Imports, meanwhile, decreased 27.5%, reaching a value of €405.7 million.
 The coverage rate was 224.7%.

 On the export side, the following stand out: fuels and petroleum oils (23%); automobiles and automotive components (8%); cereals, especially wheat (5.5%); clothing fabrics (4.4%); electrical equipment (4%); steel products and their manufactures (3.9%).

 Among the imports were: fuels and lubricants (18.4%); female clothing (15.8%); frozen molluscs and crustaceans (9%); male clothing (7.6%); intimate-bathroom fashion (7.2%); electrical equipment (4%).

 From the Spanish perspective, in 2013, Tunisia has positioned itself as our customer number 41 and our provider number 56.
 From the Spanish perspective, in 2014 Tunisia stood as our customer number 44 and our supplier number 69.
-The balance The balance of bilateral services remains favorable to Spain thanks to the transport sector.
+The balance of bilateral services remains favorable to Spain thanks to the transport sector.